-In Ontario, it may come as a surprise to some that employers have the legal right to monitor their employees’ activities while in the workplace or during the work day for remote models.
+In Ontario, it may come as a surprise to some that employers have the legal right to monitor their employees’ activities while in the workplace or during the workday for remote employees.
 This includes accessing employees’ communication records and data.
-As a result, the Ontario government passed Bill 88: Working for Workers Act, 2022 (“Act”) to promote transparency and disclosure.

 Before the Act, the practice of electronically monitoring employees was mostly unchecked (except in rare instances e.g. a policy grievance in a unionized environment challenging a monitoring policy).
 There were no formal requirements on transparency and disclosure.
 Barring any statutory infringements or human rights violations, an employer had the freedom to employ such practices without informing their employees.
 Now, with the Act’s amendments to the Employment Standards Act, 2000 (“ESA”), it is still legal to electronically monitor employees, but the practice is now statutorily regulated.

 Employers who wish to engage in electronic monitoring in the workplace must disclose such practices to their employees through a written policy.
 This rule applies to workplaces of 25 or more employees.
 A snapshot employee count on January 1 of a given year is used to determine whether this threshold is reached.
 For example, an employer who retains 25 employees on January 1, 2022, must have a written policy even if the count drops under the threshold later during the year.
 Conversely, a workplace with under 25 employees on January 1 but more than 25 later in the calendar year will not be required to have a written policy.

 The 25-employee threshold is also used to determine whether an employer must have a written policy on the Right to Disconnect.
 These changes to the ESA signal a need to extend statutory protections to employees amidst the changing landscape of the workplace.

 What New Obligations Do Employers Have Under the ESA?